pauleveritt/react_typescript_jest/doc/project_setup/index.rst

 brief tour of driving this in the IDE.

-In our next step we'll clean up some of the generated app, fix some of the tooling, and take a look a little more at how TypeScript with a smart IDE helps your productivity.
+In our next step we'll clean up some of the generated app, fix some of the tooling, and take a look a little more at how TypeScript helps your productivity.

-TODO

-- Switch to npx instead of installing cra

-- Excluding build folder...WS might do that by default later

-- ``isn’t under version control``...might be fixed in react-scripts-ts if not link to the ticket

-- Confirm that --env=jsdom is still needed

-- Perhaps switch from --watchAll to something newer